Olympus puts fun first. What do I mean by that?

 Taken from our first impressions post.

-In my book though, that’s a fantastic feat.
+In my book, that’s a fantastic feat.
 When the Sony a7s came in for review, it couldn’t survive that.
 Sony’s lenses are very well sealed, but the cameras aren’t.
 Fujifilm’s cameras have survived pretty heavy rainstorms, but that’s about it.
 Olympus is the only manufacturer besides Pentax that has let us run their cameras under a faucet.

 Ease of Use